 Due to the negative impact as a result of a superload crossing a structure, the Franklin County Engineer’s office has imposed an additional fee for crossing any structure that may be programed for future replacement.

 Structures that require Superlaod Structure Crossing Fee:

-FRA-C0122-0186L (2530333) over Big Walnut Creek north of Bixby road
+- FRA-C0122-0186L (2530333) – Alum Creek Dr Southbound over Big Walnut North of Bixby Rd

 respect to highways under their jurisdiction, to issue special permits for the operation of vehicles or combinations of vehicles of a size or weight of a vehicle or load exceeding the maximum specified in Sections 5577.01 to 5577.09 of the Ohio Revised Code.